Skip to main content

 A taste of Viking roots

-In the Hardangerfjord area, you can also enjoy the incredibly beautiful Fruit and Cider Route, where you can indulge in tasting, sample local food, visit farms, and try out a variety of cool activities.
+In the Hardangerfjord area, you can also enjoy the incredibly beautiful Fruit and Cider Route, where you can indulge in tastings, sample local food, visit farms, and try out a variety of cool activities.
 Don't miss the annual Hardanger Fruit & Cider Festival in Øystese, held in October.

 “Hardanger has a beverage for every taste.
 Just the other day, I invited a guest to sample eight different varieties.
-I never give up until I find the perfect match!” says Bent
+I never give up until I find the perfect match!” says Bent.

 High quality

-The number of high-quality apple juice and cider producers is growing every year, as is the diversity of new flavours.
+The number of high-quality Norwegian apple juice and cider producers is growing every year, as is the diversity of new flavours.

 “Norwegian producers measure up with the best international beverage producers.
 The Norwegian climate, with its great variation between daytime and nighttime temperatures, preserves the freshness of the fruit, and provides a long growth process, developing multiple layers of fragrance and flavour,” says Ingvild Tennfjord, an award-winning Norwegian wine journalist and author.